jefftranter/68000/c_example/README.md

-This is an example of a C program that run on a standalone 68000-based computer like my TS2 or the Motorola Educational Computer Board (ECB).
+This is an example of a C program that runs on a standalone 68000-based computer like my TS2 or the Motorola Educational Computer Board (ECB).

 You will need a version of gcc built as a cross-compiler for the 68k